Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-detecting-key-combinations.md

 Today I want to look at how we can capture some combination of keys.

-This version will be based on only modifier keys and 1 specific key.
+This version will be based on only modifier keys and one specific key.

 The modifiers keys we get: